 Historical fiction can be a little touch and go for me but Lester writes a compelling tale that encompasses dual time periods and crosses generations.
-The Paris Seamstress is an historical novel but some of the characters were actual people, and a select few events actually happened.
+The Paris Seamstress is a historical novel but some of the characters were actual people, and a select few events actually happened.
 History was never my strong point so none of this was information I knew until I read it in the Author’s Note.

 Estella Bissette is a young woman in Paris, working as a seamstress and dreaming of the day she can work for herself.
-The Germans are approaching and war can be felt in the distance, its reach affecting citizens of France while still being far enough away that life can go on.
-Until the war comes a little too close and Estella is pressured to leave France for Manhattan, taking her sewing machine, one suitcase and her dreams.
+The Germans are approaching and war can be felt in the distance, its reach affecting the citizens of France while still being far enough away that life can go on.
+Until the war comes a little too close and Estella is pressured to leave France for Manhattan, taking her sewing machine, one suitcase, and her dreams.

 Lester has told the tale of a courageous and feisty young woman willing to fight for her place in the history books.
 Estella made it out of France while her country, and her countrywomen, were still recognisable.
 Returning briefly a year later she discovers a country she hardly recognises.

 This story was stunning, it was captivating and the fashion focus was fascinating.
 The work Estella and her mother did was work they were passionate about but it didn’t bring in big bucks so Estella was working on the side to make extra money and that was where I found it really fascinating, the whole way that Paris couture fashion found itself in production in America.
-The entire American fashion industry and it’s opinions fascinated me to tell the truth.
+The entire American fashion industry and its opinions fascinated me, to tell the truth.

 The Paris Seamstress is set in the 1940s when life for a woman was very different to what it is now, even in the midst of a war women were extremely restricted in their freedoms and that made it hard for them to carry on while most of the men were off fighting a war.
 Even women’s fashion was dictated by men.